MacroUniverse/SLISCt/README.md

 * change `ptr()` function to `data()` for containers, like `std::vector<>`
 * `container.resize(container)` should support every possible container
 * `operator=` for containers (and slice classes!) should work for any possible right hand side type
+* matfile: consider storing complex array using the format of real array.